MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/SubSurfaceScatteringCustomization.md

 # Sub-Surface Scattering

-Minecraft Bedrock 1.21.30 Previews add a new capability to Texture Sets for the Deferred Technical Preview: Sub-Surface Scattering.
+Minecraft Bedrock 1.21.30 Previews add a capability to Texture Sets for the Deferred Technical Preview: Sub-Surface Scattering.
 This new feature can be used to simulate the effect that occurs when light is shined on translucent surfaces such as leaves, wax, and skin.

 Below is a comparison of a forest scene with no sub surface scattering vs full sub surface scattering applied to all leaves.

+## Compare Sub Surface Scattering Images

 # [Sub Surface Scattering OFF](#tab/Sub Surface Scattering OFF)